“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

-The headline, is that SafetyWing plan covers you up to a maximum value of $250,000 per cover period.
+The headline, is that SafetyWing plan may be able to cover you up to a maximum value of $250,000 per cover period.
 The excess is $250 meaning that you must pay the first $250 of any claim yourself.
-If you end up in hospital for stitches and the bill comes to $197, then unfortunately the entire bill comes out of your pocket and you cannot claim.
+For example, if you end up in hospital for stitches and the bill comes to $197, then unfortunately the entire bill comes out of your pocket and you cannot claim.
 That’s pretty standard.

 In case you are in a hurry, the key points are set out below.

-- Medical emergencies are covered up to $250,000.
+- Medical emergencies may be covered up to $250,000.
 This also includes emergency dental care up to $1,000 which is perfect if you fancy a bit of 2am gutter boxing!

-- Medical Evacuation is covered up to $100,000.
+- Medical Evacuation may be covered up to $100,000.
 Note that medical evacuation means been transferred to a hospital in your home country and does not mean been rescued from a mountain after breaking your leg whilst trekking.

-- Emergency evacuation in case of civil unrest or something is covered up to $10,000.00.
+- Emergency evacuation in case of civil unrest or something may be covered up to $10,000.00.
 So, if London erupts into riotous, murderous, anarchy following Brexit, you can get yourself a flight either all the home, or simply to safety in Paris!

-- In the event of a natural disaster, cover is $100 per day for 5 days for accommodation costs.
+- In the event of a natural disaster, cover may be $100 per day for 5 days for accommodation costs.

 - Whilst trip cancellation is not included, trip interruption up to $5,000.00 is included.
 This means that if you are forced to cut your trip short, you may receive up to $5,000 to help you get home.

-- Lost Luggage is covered up to $3,000.
+- Lost Luggage may be covered up to $3,000.
 However, note that the maximum value per item is $500.
 Therefore, if you plan on checking that diamond necklace, you may wish to obtain different cover.

 Please remember that policies change from time to time.
 It is important to for you to read the policy yourself and make sure you understand it.
 If you are uncertain of anything, it is a good idea to speak with the provider for clarification.